Medal of the 10th Anniversary of People's Poland

 The Medal of the 10th Anniversary of People's Poland (Polish: Medal 10-lecia Polski Ludowej) is a former Polish civil state award established by the Council of State on 23 May 1954 to recognize services to the state.

-It was created to mark the tenth anniversary of the post-World War II establishment of communist Poland, identified with the PKWN Manifesto of 22 July 1944.
+The medal was created to mark the tenth anniversary of the post-World War II establishment of communist Poland, identified with the PKWN Manifesto of 22 July 1944.
+It was designed by Polish sculptor Józef Gosławski.

 The medal was awarded between 22 July 1954 and 22 July 1955.
 It was disestablished in 1992.

-It was designed by Polish sculptor Józef Gosławski.
+Recipients included Janina Dziarnowska.

 Similar medals were later established to mark the 30th anniversary (in 1974) and 40th anniversary (in 1984) of "People's Poland".